Photos and Story

 Fig 5.
 Selecting taggable items.

 You can apply basic image effects to images.
 Image effects can be applied from the photo editor toolbar.
+You can enable the toolbar from the View menu when viewing the image without properties.

 Fig 6.
 Photo image effects.